 Longer mortgages allow homebuyers to purchase a more expensive home and make lower monthly payments, yet this also means higher interest rates during the life of the loan.

-13. Refinance mortgage loans are on the rise.
+14. Refinance mortgage loans are on the rise.

-14. According to reverse mortgage statistics, the number of HECMs in 2019 dropped to 31,274 — the lowest it’s been in 16 years.
+15. According to reverse mortgage statistics, the number of HECMs in 2019 dropped to 31,274 — the lowest it’s been in 16 years.

 A reverse mortgage loan, or Home Equity Conversion Mortgage (HECM), refers to mortgages insured by the American government allowing homeowners aged 62+ to take out a loan on their property — usually up to 80% of the value.

 However, reverse mortgage facts show that in that case, the amount owed is typically much higher than the borrowed amount (due to interest and fees added to the loan).

-15. Credit score plays a determining role in a borrower’s ability to get a mortgage.
+16. Credit score plays a determining role in a borrower’s ability to get a mortgage.

 Other lenders might have higher criteria, as many of them demand a credit score of 620 or higher for applicants.
 Beware of things that can damage your credit rating, such as bankruptcy, a high-interest debt, or credit card debt.

-17. Hispanic and black borrowers are more likely to be denied a conventional mortgage.
+19. Mortgage discrimination statistics reveal that American Indian or Alaskan Native and black borrowers are more likely to be denied a conventional mortgage.